indexnetwork/index/sdk/js/README.md

 const indexId = await indexClient.createIndex(title: "Future of publishing");
 ```

-Voilà, now you have a truly decentralized index to interact with!
+Great, now you have a truly decentralized index to interact with!
 Though it's empty, which means we need to create and add an [`Item`](../api-reference/indexing/item.md) into it so we can interact.
 Let's do that.

 ```typescript
 const webPageId = await indexClient.crawlWebPage({